codahale/veil/docs/src/design/sres.md

 The SUF-CMA security of STROBE's `SEND_MAC`/`VERIFY_MAC` operations preclude an attacker from finding $(C_1, C_2')$ in polynomial time.

+## Indistinguishability From Random Noise

+`veil.sres` ciphertexts are indistinguishable from random bitstrings.
+They consist exclusively of random data, STROBE `SEND_ENC` output, and STROBE `PRF` output.
+A passive adversary capable of distinguishing between a valid ciphertext and a random bitstring would violate the CPA-security of STROBE.

+Consequently, a passive adversary scanning for encoded points would first need the parties' static Diffie-Hellman secret in order to distinguish messages from random noise.

 ## IK-CCA Security

 `veil.sres` is IK-CCA secure (per [Bellare][ik-cca]), in that it is impossible for an attacker in possession of two public keys to determine which of the two keys a given ciphertext was encrypted with in either chosen-plaintext or chosen-ciphertext attacks.

-Informally, `veil.sres` ciphertexts consist exclusively of random data, STROBE ciphertext, and PRF output; an attacker being able to distinguish between ciphertexts based on keying material would imply STROBE's AEAD construction is not IND-CCA2.
+Informally, `veil.sres` ciphertexts consist exclusively of random data, STROBE ciphertext, and PRF output; an attacker being able to distinguish between ciphertexts based on keying material would imply the STROBE AEAD construction is not IND-CCA2 or that the discrete-logarithm problem is not hard for ristretto255.

-Consequently, a passive adversary scanning for encoded points would first need the parties' static Diffie-Hellman secret in order to distinguish messages from random noise.

 ## Forward Sender Security